Real-space density profile reconstruction of stacked voids: Spherical density profile reconstruction: the method

 \subsection{Testing the method with toy model}

-In order to test the feasibility of the method, we can simulate a distorted profile by artificially adding a velocity along the line of sight to a spherical profile.
+In order to test the feasibility of the method, we can simulate a distorted profile by artificially adding a velocity along the line-of-sight to a spherical profile.
 Since we know the initial spherical profile, we can test our algorithm by trying to recover the correct initially spherical density from the distorted one.
 We use the simplicity of this toy model to illustrate the full method for the reconstruction of the spherical density profile, so that in the next sections we can directly present results for simulations and real voids.

-From the presentation and explanation of the method in previous sections, it can be understood that the following steps are necessary: create a distorted profile, project it along the line of sight and reconstruct the sphere from the projection.
+From the presentation and explanation of the method in previous sections, it can be understood that the following steps are necessary: create a distorted profile, project it along the line-of-sight and reconstruct the sphere from the projection.

 In order to have an efficient test, we choose an example function for which we can calculate the exact Abel inverse through mathematical integration.
-These kinds of functions are called Abel pairs \citep{Bracewell, Abel}.
-We test all the steps of the algorithm with this function, considering that we know through analytic calculation $g_{\mathrm{exact}}(r_{v})$ and $I_{\mathrm{exact}}(r_{p})$, related through Equation (\ref{Abel}).
+These kinds of functions are called Abel pairs \citep{Abel, Bracewell}.
+We test all the steps of the algorithm with this function, considering that we know through analytic calculation $g_{\mathrm{exact}}(r_{\mathrm{v}})$ and $I_{\mathrm{exact}}(r_{\mathrm{p}})$, related through Equation (\ref{Abel}).
 We have chosen the following test function:

 The function for the toy model needs to have an exact mathematical inversion, this is the only important constraint for its choice.
 Additionally, it has a shape whose features roughly match those of a void profile.